duanebester/map-api-book/src/chapter_1/setup_api_server.md

 # Setup API Server

 For our Map project, we need a robust and easy to use API Server.
-Luckily [Express.js](https://expressjs.com/) fits these requirements and is a nice API framework to use. _"Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications."_
+Luckily [Express.js](https://expressjs.com/) fits these requirements and has a nice DSL to work with. _"Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications."_

 > Why not Koa?